John Hunter (surgeon)

 John Hunter (13 February 1728 – 16 October 1793) was a Scottish surgeon, one of the most distinguished scientists and surgeons of his day.
 He was an early advocate of careful observation and scientific methods in medicine.
 He was a teacher of, and collaborator with, Edward Jenner, pioneer of the smallpox vaccine.
 His wife, Anne Hunter, was a poet, some of whose poems were set to music by Joseph Haydn.

 He learned anatomy by assisting his elder brother William with dissections in William's anatomy school in Central London, starting in 1748, and quickly became an expert in anatomy.
 He spent some years as an Army surgeon, worked with the dentist James Spence conducting tooth transplants, and in 1764 set up his own anatomy school in London.
 He built up a collection of living animals whose skeletons and other organs he prepared as anatomical specimens, eventually amassing nearly 14,000 preparations demonstrating the anatomy of humans and other vertebrates, including 3,000+ animals.

 Hunter became a Fellow of the Royal Society in 1767.
 He was elected to the American Philosophical Society in 1787.
-The Hunterian Society of London was named in his honour, and the Hunterian Museum at the Royal College of Surgeons preserves his name and his collection of anatomical specimens.
+The Hunterian Society of London was named in his honour, and the Hunterian Museum in London preserves his name and his collection of anatomical specimens.